-Contact the landlord if you want to make changes to the premises.
+Contact the landlord if you want to make changes to the premise.
 Find out whether the landlord is willing to bear the costs of renovation.
-Also contact an insurance company and find out if they have any requirements regarding the premises before insuring them.
+Also contact an insurance company and find out if they have any requirements regarding the premise before insuring them.

 Typical features of a rental contract

 - There is normally a defined contractual period, such as three years.